 - How are you feeling emotionally?

-In addition to these questions, your doctor will likely conduct a physical exam and further evaluate your medical history, the type or types of treatment you are receiving or have received, and any medications you're taking.
-He or she may recommend some tests, such as blood tests or X-rays, specific to your condition.
+Your doctor will likely conduct a physical exam and further evaluate your medical history, the type or types of treatment you are receiving or have received, and any medications you're taking.
+He or she may recommend tests, such as blood tests or X-rays, specific to your condition.

 Because cancer-related fatigue may be caused by many factors, your doctor may suggest more than one method to reduce and cope with your symptoms.
 These may include self-care methods and, in certain cases, medications or medical procedures.

 Medications may be available to treat the underlying cause of your fatigue.
 For instance, if your fatigue is the result of anemia, blood transfusions may help.
-Medications that stimulate your bone marrow to produce more red blood cells might be another option, though, as with any medicine, these medications must be used with appropriate cautions.
+Medications that stimulate your bone marrow to produce more red blood cells might be another option.

 Coping with fatigue might require things you can do on your own.
 You might try to: